cwboden/.dotfiles/docs/_posts/2022-06-20-spiritfarer.md

     src="{{ site.url }}{{ site.baseurl }}/assets/img/animal-crossing-crafting.jpg"
     alt="Animal Crossing crafting animation">
   <figcaption>
-    The crafting experience in Animal Crossing prioritizes its whimsical art style and snappy animations.
+    The crafting experience in <em>Animal Crossing</em> prioritizes its whimsical art style and snappy animations.
   </figcaption>
 </figure>

-As a result, crafting in Animal Crossing can -- after enough time -- feel like a gateway to playing the game, rather than a fun mechanic to enjoy.
+As a result, crafting in *Animal Crossing* can -- after enough time -- feel like a gateway to playing the game, rather than a fun mechanic to enjoy.
 Crafting can become a chore because there's not much player expression in the process.

 In Factorio, automating crafting is exciting.
 Once you have a few assembling machines doing your bidding, you can stop spending time crafting basic components and start thinking about what you'll build next and -- perhaps more importantly -- how you'll accomplish it.

-But in Animal Crossing, crafting is done out of necessity.
+But in *Animal Crossing*, crafting is done out of necessity.
 If you want to catch a bug, you'll need to craft a new net after yours breaks.

 The tradeoff, though, similar to the fishing example from the previous section, is approachability.
 Factorio is far from the casual experience that is Animal Crossing.
-And I don't think Factorio is "better" than Animal Crossing or vice-versa.
+And I don't think Factorio is "better" than *Animal Crossing* or vice-versa.
 The key point is that balancing the feel and speed of progression in the game is a necessary consideration for game developers.

-So now, let's consider how Spiritfarer does it.
+So now, let's consider how *Spiritfarer* does it.
 First, let's examine all of the different materials:

-#### Spiritfarer Resources
+#### *Spiritfarer* Resources

 |Class|Stages|Types|
 |---|---|